Best Socks for Men

 Most of the socks we reviewed fall squarely into the moderately unstylish category.
 With lengths ranging from just above your ankle bone to mid-ankle, they get the job done but aren't winning any fashion contests.

-After trialing ten of the best selling socks of 2020, we were able to break down the best and worst qualities of each pair.
+After trialing ten of the best selling socks, we were able to break down the best and worst qualities of each pair.
 From calf-length cotton socks to no-shows made entirely from recycled fabric, we tested a wide variety of cuts, materials, and price points.
 We hope that our systematic testing has shed some light on which socks your feet will thrive when wearing.

 — Buck Yedor